ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   t:
   : This OPTIONAL parameter value conveys the time window reset time for the identified policy ({{ratelimit-reset-parameter}}).

+  pk:
+  : The OPTIONAL "pk" parameter value conveys the partition key associated to the corresponding request.

 This field cannot appear in a trailer section.